awsdocs/aws-cli-user-guide/doc_source/cli-chap-welcome.md

 }
 ```

-To use this example, enter the full text of the command \(the highlighted text after the prompt\) and press **ENTER**\.
-The name of the security group, *`my-sg`* is replaceable\.
-In this case, you can use the group name as shown, but you will probably want to use a more descriptive name\.
+To use this example, enter the full text of the command \(the highlighted text after the prompt\), and then press **Enter**\.
+The name of the security group, *`my-sg`*, is replaceable\.
+In this case, you can use the group name as shown, but you probably want to use a more descriptive name\.

 **Note**
-Arguments that must be replaced \(such as AWS Access Key ID\), and those that should be replaced \(such as group name\), are both shown as *replaceable text*\.
-If an argument must be replaced, it will be noted in the text describing the example\.
+Arguments that must be replaced \(such as AWS Access Key ID\), and those that should be replaced \(such as group name\), are both shown as *replaceable text in italics*\.
+If an argument must be replaced, it's noted in the text that describes the example\.

 The JSON document, including the curly braces, is output\.
 If you configure your CLI to output in text or table format, the output will be formatted differently\.
 [JSON](https://json.org) is the default output format\.